 First-Aid Kit & Supplements

-As for safety equipment, I always carry a small First-Aid kit (if you are in a group, make sure that at least a member of the team has one) and a survival blanket.
+When it comes to safety equipment a First-Aid kit is of paramount importance I always carry a small kit (if you are in a group, make sure that at least a member of the team has one) and a survival blanket with me.
 These blankets cost next to nothing, weight next to nothing and can potentially save lives.
 I can’t think of any reason not to have one in your pack but I can think plenty for carrying one and none of them is particularly pleasant.
 It may seem like overkill but in case you get stranded outdoors it may make the difference between getting hypothermia or not.

 My small First-Aid kit has the usual bandages and medic tapes plus: an antibiotic ointment, antihistamine pills (it doesn’t matter if you have allergies or not), Ibuprofen (used for fever, inflammation and as painkiller) and magnesium tablets.
 Magnesium helps tight muscles to relax and prevents cramps.